maxonfjvipon/elegant-elephant/README.md

 ```

 ## Contribution
 There are so many classes you and me may create.
 So if you are interested, send a pull request.
-Don't forget to write tests and make sure they are passed.
+Don't forget to write tests and make sure they passed.